solresol/thousand-language-morphology/README-leaftop.txt

 ----------------------------------------------------------------------

-There are 416 nouns in the gospels that appear twice or more in the same case, number and gender.
+There are 188 nouns in the gospels that appear:

+- Twice or more in the singular (in the same case and gender)

+- Twice or more in the plural (in the same case and gender as for the singular)

 The assumption is made that each of these nouns is translated consistently into a single word, single token or character